-This is not about James Buchanan, the 15th President of the United States (the only president, by the way, who remained a lifelong bachelor), this is about James Buchanan, the economist and leading figure in Public Choice Theory.
+This is not about James Buchanan, the 15th President of the United States, this is about the economist James Buchanan, the leading figure in public choice theory.
 The connection to politics, however, is obvious.
-Buchanan’s work transformed the whole structure of political decision making, looking at how constitutional rules should be changed and how much power politicians should be given.
-Though remaining something of an outsider all his professional life, Buchanan fundamentally changed the way economists think about the nature of political processes and, being an American conservative, he frequently argued for having smaller government, lower deficits and fewer regulations.
+Buchanan’s work transformed the structure of political decision making, looking at how constitutional rules should be changed and how much power politicians should be given.
+Though remaining something of an outsider all his professional life, he fundamentally changed the way economists think about the nature of political processes and frequently argued for smaller government, lower deficits and fewer regulations.

 At a glance

 Prize-winning work: Developed the contractual and constitutional basis for the economic and political decision making theory

 Old school: Handwrote his books before doing a revised version on his typewriter

 A-ha moment: Realized that the prevailing view on public debt was all wrong while in a hotel in Rome with a broken lift and no air-conditioning

 A farmer’s life: Had 60 cows on his farm in Virginia

 How does self-interest affect politicians’ decisions?

 It was at the University of Chicago that Buchanan, still a young researcher of public finance, first read the work of Swedish economist Knut Wicksell.
 He would later describe it as the most exciting intellectual moment of his career and the starting point of his journey to winning the prize in 1986.
 Wicksell offered a different way of looking at the structures in which political decisions were made and encouraged economists to see politicians as humans, not saints.